arcan1s/ahriman/docs/configuration.rst

 * ``database`` - path to pacman system database cache, string, required.
 * ``mirror`` - package database mirror used by pacman for synchronization, string, required.
 This option supports standard pacman substitutions with ``$arch`` and ``$repo``.
 Note that the mentioned mirror should contain all repositories which are set by ``alpm.repositories`` option.
-* ``repositories`` - list of pacman repositories, space separated list of strings, required.
+* ``repositories`` - list of pacman repositories, used for package search, space separated list of strings, required.
 * ``root`` - root for alpm library, string, required.
+In the most cases it must point to the system root.
 * ``use_ahriman_cache`` - use local pacman package cache instead of system one, boolean, required.
 With this option enabled you might want to refresh database periodically (available as additional flag for some subcommands).
+If set to ``no``, databases must be synchronized manually.

 ``auth`` group
 --------------